KDE/digikam-doc/post_processing/metadata_editor.rst

 XMP Tab
 -------

-The sections available in this tab group Xmp information which are an evolution of IPTC.
-XMP remove limitations of text size and introduce the alternative-language support.
-XMP tab sections are similar than IPTC, excepted the **Envelope** section which does not exist in XMP standard.
-XMP introduce also new fields in other sections.
+The sections available in this tab group XMP information which are an evolution of IPTC.
+XMP removes the limitations of text size and introduce support for alternative-languages.
+XMP tab sections are similar to IPTC, except the **Envelope** section which does not exist in the XMP standard.
+XMP also introduces new fields in other sections.

 .. note::

-    XMP field supporting alternative-language feature can use the :ref:`online translator capability <localize_settings>` from digiKam to internationalize the strings automatically.
+    The XMP field supporting alternative-language features can use the :ref:`online translator capability <localize_settings>` from digiKam to automatically internationalize strings.

 Content
 ~~~~~~~

-This view describes the visual content of the item.
+This view supports editing of the visual content of the item.

-    - **Headline**: this checkbox allows to edit the content synopsis.
+    - **Headline**: this checkbox allows you to edit the content synopsis.
-    - **Caption**: this checkbox allows to edit the content descriptions.
+    - **Caption**: this checkbox allows you to edit the content descriptions.
 The default caption alternative-language value can be synchronized with the **JFIF Comment section** and **Exif Comment**.
-    - **Caption Writer**: this checkbox allows to edit the names of the caption authors.
+    - **Caption Writer**: this checkbox allows you to edit the names of the caption authors.
-    - **Copyright**: this checkbox allows to edit the necessary copyright notices.
+    - **Copyright**: this checkbox allows you to edit the necessary copyright notices.
 The default copyright alternative-language value can be synchronized with the **Exif Copyright**.
-    - **Right Usage Terms**: this checkbox allows to edit the instructions on how the resource can be legally used.
+    - **Right Usage Terms**: this checkbox allows you to edit the instructions on how the resource can be legally used.

 .. figure:: images/metadata_editor_xmp_content.webp
     :alt: